ysqys/Erudine/README.md

-# Pertinae
+# Erudine
-html5 game. like a text adventure but the text is a full html. i am good at describe
+html5 game. like a text adventure but the text is a full html. inspire by factorio and industrial mc mods. i am good at describe

 # THERE IS NO LICENSE
 you are **not** allowed to use what little there is of this code, sorry. hopefully one day I will figure out when I do want people to use it, but not yet.